One Hundred Years Ahead: Production

 The story was first published in 1978, and four years later the first film adaptation of the work was released in slide show format.
-The most popular adaptation of the book was Pavel Arsenov’s 5-episode television film Guest from the Future, in which Natalya Murashkevich played the main role.
+The most popular adaptation of the book was Pavel Arsenov’s 5-episode television film Guest from the Future, in which Natalya Guseva played the main role.

 The producer of the film Invasion, Mikhail Vrubel, first announced his desire to make a film in early January 2020.
 Initially, Egor Baranov was supposed to become the director of the project, but in the end this post was taken by Alexander Andryushchenko.

 The cameraman is Mikhail Milashin, the project is produced by Mikhail Vrubel, Fyodor Bondarchuk and Vadim Vereshchagin.

 Filming

 Principal photography began on November 2, 2022, in Moscow, and the region of Moscow Oblast.
 At the end of December 2022, the first teaser of the project was published.

 Release

 One Hundred Years Ahead was scheduled to be theatrically released on December 28, 2023, but was later postponed to April 18, 2024.